Skip to main content

 Rent to buy Scheme (England)

-Rent to buy is a home ownership scheme that is available in England providing tenants with reduced rent on new build homes, allowing them more opportunity to save for a deposit to purchase the property later.
+Rent to buy is a home ownership scheme available in England that provides tenants with reduced rent on new build homes, allowing them more opportunity to save for a deposit to purchase the property later.

 LIFT Scheme (Scotland)

 The Low Cost Initiative for First-time Buyers (LIFT) in Scotland has two slightly different scheme options, the New Supply Shared Equity (NSSE) scheme and the Open Market Share Equity (OMSE) scheme.
-Both schemes are open to priority groups, as well as first-time buyers, however.
+Both schemes are open to priority groups, as well as first-time buyers.

-These are both shared equity schemes, which means they work very similarly to the help to buy scheme.
+Both are shared equity schemes, so they work in a similar way to the help to buy scheme.
 You borrow an equity loan from the government, meaning you won’t need to borrow as much or find such a large deposit to get a mortgage.

 Right to buy/ Right to Acquire (England)